 - Age affects the metabolic rate at which drugs are eliminated.
 The younger you are, the more efficient and faster your metabolic response.

-- Body weight also affects the rate at which the body eliminates lorazepam.
+- Bodyweight also affects the rate at which the body eliminates lorazepam.
 Heavy people seem to eliminate the drug faster than thinner individuals.

 - Drug interactions while taking lorazepam can influence the rate of elimination.
 For instance, alcohol is metabolized by the liver before other drugs in the body; therefore, lorazepam will stay longer in your system when combined with it.

 - Some foods may also affect the rate of metabolization and elimination of Ativan and any drug.
-For example, consuming fatty foods prior or during taking the drug is known to slow down the metabolization and elimination from the body.
+For example, consuming fatty foods prior or while taking the drug is known to slow down the metabolization and elimination from the body.

 How Can You Get Ativan Out of Your System?